 Temple South Wing

-The South Wing contains a slaughter yard, a well, and store rooms as well as a Sanctuary of Ptah-Sokar, the death god of Memphis, which is entered from the Second Hypostyle Hall.
+The South Wing contains a slaughter yard, a well, and store rooms, as well as a Sanctuary of Ptah-Sokar, the death god of Memphis, which is entered from the Second Hypostyle Hall.
 The fine reliefs here show Seti I revering Ptah-Sokar, his son Nefertum, and other deities.

 Don't Miss: By far the most important feature of the south wing is the Gallery of the Kings, a long and gradually rising corridor, which is entered from the Second Hypostyle Hall.
-On the right hand wall of the Gallery of the Kings is the famous Abydos King List, which has yielded important information on the sequence of Egyptian rulers.
+On the right-hand wall of the Gallery of the Kings is the famous Abydos Pharaoh List, which has yielded important information on the sequence of Egyptian rulers.
 It depicts Seti I with a censer and the Crown Prince, later Ramses II (with the side lock of youth), who is reciting hymns from a papyrus roll.
 They are revering their royal ancestors, 76 of whom are listed in the two upper rows.
-The list begins with the first King of Egypt, Menes, and continues to Seti.
+The list begins with the first pharaoh of Egypt, Menes, and continues to Seti.
 The names of unimportant or illegitimate rulers are omitted.

 Abydos History: Ancient Egypt's Most Important Necropolis

-From the time of the First and Second Dynasties (beginning of the 3rd millennium BC), Abydos played an important role as the burial place of kings and high court dignitaries.
+From the time of the First and Second Dynasties (beginning of the 3rd millennium BC), Abydos played an important role as the burial place of pharaohs and high court dignitaries.
 Here, the rituals for the burial of the dead king and the accession of his successor were celebrated, symbolizing the transitory and recurrent character of all earthly things.